tanoDxyz/IText722G/README.md

 library  works well on android with api 19 or above.
 From styledXmlParser package ACCESS_EXTERNAL_DTD has been removed.
 BouncyCastle is replaced with SpongyCastle.
-The library itself is huge. you may not need all the packages.

 ### File Path
 Library only understands absolute file paths.
 RandomAccessFile is used everywhere so if Scope storage is active please make sure that you have read/write permission on the paths or files passed to library. use SAF or other means.